 1. All competitions are open to amateurs only.
 Special Open and Professional classes are available where noted in this Syllabus.
 The term “amateur” shall mean one who is studying under a qualified teacher and whose principal income is not derived from services or from solo performances in the particular category in which he or she is competing.
 This does not apply to student teachers who instruct or accept money from time to time for the purpose of applying it to the furtherance of their particular category of education.
 This condition does not apply to conductors of choirs.

 2. Payment will be through the computerized registration system to be received no later than 10 p.m., November 15th.

 November 15th is also the deadline to register for Dance Workshops as part of participant’s provincial rep eligibility.

 3. No refunds are permissible, except for accident or illness.
 Requests for refunds are to be in writing (emails acceptable) and accompanied by a physician’s letter (scanned version for emails acceptable).

-4. Instructions for computer registration (entry) can be found on website – www.nifpa.org .
+4. Instructions for computer registration (entry) can be found on else where on this website – www.nifpa.org .